zdravkov/kendo-docs/getting-started/web/appearance-styling.md

 *   **k-state-selected** - selected items receive this class to apply their selected look, like in PanelBar and TabStrip
 *   **k-state-disabled** - this class is set on disabled items

+## LESS structure

+In Q1 2014 we split the Kendo UI Web common LESS file to separate LESS files for each widget.
+We also split all Kendo UI Mobile platform themes to file per widget.
+The LESS command-line compiler can be used to build source LESS files to CSS skins and themes.
+The LESS files that can be passed to the compiler are located in the first level folders inside styles/ folder - styles/web/ and styles/mobile/.
+Kendo UI Mobile files are self explanatory - except meego.less, which is deprecated, the rest of the files can be built with [our fork of LESS, located in GitHub](https://github.com/telerik/less.js) and produce all platform themes and several special use CSS files (including kendo.mobile.all.css).
+The Kendo UI Web LESS files' naming is listed below:

+*   **kendo.[skin-name].less** - skin variables file, builds with compiler - produces the skin;
+*   **kendo.[skin-name].mobile.less** - mobile widgets styling for the corresponding skin, references the variables file above, builds - produces the mobile skin;
+*   **kendo.common.core.less** - core Common LESS file, references only the common core, builds - produces the common core CSS;
+*   **kendo.common.less** - full Common LESS file, builds - produces the common Web CSS;
+*   **kendo.common-bootstrap.core.less** - core Bootstrap common, builds - produces the core common Bootstrap CSS;
+*   **kendo.common-bootstrap.less** - full Bootstrap common, builds - produces the common Bootstrap CSS;
+*   **kendo.rtl.css** - RTL styles, CSS only;
+*   **kendo.winjs.less** - WinJS specific styles, builds;
+*   **theme-template.less** - common skin template, referenced by all skins, doesn't build;
+*   **type-metro.less** - common metro skin template, referenced by all metro skins, doesn't build;

+The Kendo UI Web LESS files (including the Kendo UI Web mobile widgets styling) can be built using the upstream LESS, version 1.5.0 or newer.

 ## Customizing Appearance

 Usually, a CSS property defined by a primitive class is used by all widgets that use that class, unless overridden by a higher specificity selector.
 For example: